 Pediatric Critical Care Fellowship

-The Pediatric Critical Care Medicine experience at the Penn State Hershey Children's Hospital provides a broad multidisciplinary exposure to the many facets of pediatric critical care medicine.
-The PICU is a 12 bed high acuity multidisciplinary pediatric intensive care unit with a contiguous 14 bed intermediate unit for less acute cases.
-The PICU has active programs in all aspects of pediatric medicine and surgery including a Level 1 Pediatric Trauma Center, transplantation, and cardiothoracic surgery.
+The children's hospital has active programs in all aspects of pediatric medicine and surgery including trauma, transplantation, and cardiothoracic surgery.
+Penn State Children's Hospital is a level one trauma center.
 Technologies offered include invasive and non-invasive cardiorespiratory monitoring, conventional and non- conventional modes of mechanical ventilation, inhaled respiratory gases including nitric oxide therapy, renal replacement therapies, and extracorporeal membrane oxygenation.
 The Pediatric Critical Care Service is the primary service responsible for the management of all medical admissions to the PICU.
 A unique and strong collaborative relationship with our surgical colleagues enables our team to be integrally involved in every aspect of the hour to hour management of all trauma and surgical patients in the PICU.
-Thus, the critical care fellows will actively participate in the multidisciplinary care of all patients admitted to the PICU.
-Five full-time board certified critical care attendings staff the intensive care unit at all times.
-Most recent outcome evaluations utilizing Virtual PICU and the PICU Evaluations System continue to demonstrate that the Penn State Children's Hospital Pediatric Intensive Care Unit has a significantly higher severity of illness and significantly lower severity adjusted mortality ratio than most other VPS reference group children hospitals.

 - Steven Lucking, M.D.